Soil: Cation exchange capacity (CEC)

-Most of the soil's CEC occurs on clay and humus colloids, and the lack of those in hot, humid, wet climates (such as tropical rainforests), due to leaching and decomposition, respectively, explains the apparent sterility of tropical soils.
+Most of the soil's CEC occurs on clay and humus colloids, and the lack of those in hot, humid, wet climates (such as tropical rainforests), due to fast leaching and decomposition, respectively, explains the apparent lack of fertility of tropical soils.
 Live plant roots also have some CEC, linked to their specific surface area.

 Anion exchange capacity (AEC)

 Anion exchange capacity is the soil's ability to remove anions (such as nitrate, phosphate) from the soil water solution and sequester those for later exchange as the plant roots release carbonate anions to the soil water solution.
 Those colloids which have low CEC tend to have some AEC.
 Amorphous and sesquioxide clays have the highest AEC, followed by the iron oxides.
 Levels of AEC are much lower than for CEC, because of the generally higher rate of positively (versus negatively) charged surfaces on soil colloids, to the exception of variable-charge soils.
 Phosphates tend to be held at anion exchange sites.

 Iron and aluminum hydroxide clays are able to exchange their hydroxide anions (OH−) for other anions.
 The order reflecting the strength of anion adhesion is as follows: